 This year I transitioned from off-campus retail employment to a job on campus and it’s honestly the best decision I’ve ever made.
 I have gained experience, friendships and more importantly an income.

 The first thing to realise is the sheer number of jobs available on campus for students.
 Too many to list, in fact: Project Assistants, Research Assistants, PASS Leaders, Student Engagement Assistants, Residential Mentors, Ambassadors, Receptionists and Content Contributors isn’t even a scratch on the surface.
-There are tons of jobs on campus across many different faculties, and all of them are accessible through the webpage.
+There are tons of jobs on campus across many different faculties, and all of them are accessible through the webpage and the Facebook Group.

 Here are 5 reasons why you should look at getting an on-campus job.